Pilex1/Pilex1.github.io/_visualizations/complex-functions.md

 - In the "Input Shape" section, you can adjust the radius of the circle that the function is evaluated over, and also evaluate the function over regular $n$-gons instead of circles
 - Note that for reference, the input values to the function (i.e. the complex unit circle by default) have also been plotted using darker colours
 {% endcapture %}
-{% include collapse.html id="program-controls" label="Program Controls" content=program-controls %}
+{% include collapse.html id="program-controls" title="Controls" content=program-controls %}

 ## A Neat Example